-Dr. Kristen Lewis discusses the immediate and longer-term resources and treatments that victims of sexual assault can find at their OB/GYN office.
+Dr. Kristen Lawson discusses the immediate and longer-term resources and treatments that victims of sexual assault can find at their OB/GYN office.

 Before I became a physician, I spent several years volunteering in an emergency department as a patient advocate for victims of sexual assault in Richmond, VA.
 I know the trauma associated with sexual assault can create personal, medical, and legal challenges that can be overwhelming without support.